jwnichols3/ebs-examples/terraform-alert-automation/README.md

 This folder contains Terraform configuration to deploy Lambda functions and EventBridge rules to automatically create and delete CloudWatch alarms for EBS volumes.

+## NEW DEPLOYMENT

+You will want to delete the file `.terraform.lock.hcl` before running `terraform apply` to ensure a clean deployment.

 ## Contents

 The following files are included: